7 Ways to Use a Mental Health Survey and Questions to Ask

 Employers

 A mental health assessment for jobs is becoming more common as a requirement for employment.
-These pre-employment tests are designed to weed out candidates that may not be able to handle aspects of the job based on their mental health.
+These pre-employment tests are designed to weed out candidates who may not be able to handle aspects of the job based on their mental health.
 Additionally, more companies and workplaces have begun to use mental health surveys for employees to assess employee well-being, identify workplace stressors, and implement appropriate support systems following employment.
 These are often conducted in accordance with a healthcare provider to improve employee well-being and morale.

 Schools

 Schools may use a mental health survey for students as a tool to assess and monitor the well-being of their students.
-These surveys aim to gather information about students’ emotional state, and any challenges they may be facing.
+These surveys aim to gather information about students’ emotional state and any challenges they may be facing.
 Often, the results of a mental health survey for students are discussed with a member of staff, such as a student counselor, with the students’ parents, with the best interests of the child in mind.

 Nonprofit Organizations and Advocacy Groups